Manager planted hidden camera in Golden Village changing room to film colleagues, gets jail

 EMPLOYEE SPOTS THE BOX

-In December 2018, a male employee at the cinema chain went to the changing room to put on his uniform when he saw a cardboard box placed on the ground that was not usually there.
+In December 2018, a male employee went to the changing room to put on his uniform when he saw a cardboard box placed on the ground that was not usually there.

 He said he would go home to look through the videos and masturbate while watching them as "he had a strong sexual urge", said Deputy Public Prosecutor Gabriel Lim.